carlosfrutos/homebridge-http-scaled-temperature-sensor/README.md

 ## Notification Server

-`homebridge-http-temperature-sensor` can be used together with [homebridge-http-notification-server](https://github.com/Supereg/homebridge-http-notification-server) in order to receive updates when the state changes at your external program.
+`homebridge-http-scaled-temperature-sensor` can be used together with [homebridge-http-notification-server](https://github.com/Supereg/homebridge-http-notification-server) in order to receive updates when the state changes at your external program.
 For details on how to implement those updates and how to install and configure `homebridge-http-notification-server`, please refer to the [README](https://github.com/Supereg/homebridge-http-notification-server) of the repository.

-Down here is an example on how to configure `homebridge-http-temperature-sensor` to work with your implementation of the `homebridge-http-notification-server`.
+Down here is an example on how to configure `homebridge-http-scaled-temperature-sensor` to work with your implementation of the
+`homebridge-http-notification-server`.

 ```json